-What is phenylketonuria?
+What is phenylketonuria (PKU)?

 Symptoms and Causes

-What are the symptoms of phenylketonuria?
+What are the symptoms of phenylketonuria (PKU)?

 Diagnosis and Tests

-How is phenylketonuria diagnosed?
+How is phenylketonuria (PKU) diagnosed?

 Management and Treatment

-How is phenylketonuria treated?
+How is phenylketonuria (PKU) treated?

 Outlook / Prognosis

-When should I call my doctor about phenylketonuria?
+When should I see my healthcare provider?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy